Sutton Island: Population, transportation, and points of interest

 There is a cemetery on Sutton Island.

 Wildlife

 Sutton Island has a "100-year-old osprey nest perched on an outcropping of rocks."

-Sutton Island is also known for the tall tail legend of Christopher Adams.
+Sutton Island is also known for the tall tale legend of Christopher Adams.
 A seafarer that was stranded via shipwreck on the island in the early 1800’s.
 His infamous whistle is still heard by inhabitants to this day.